bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 - Default: none for source, SPDX license identifiers and contract size for tests
 - Environment: `FOXAR_IGNORED_ERROR_CODES` or `DAPP_IGNORED_ERROR_CODES`

-An array of Solidity compiler error codes to ignore during build, such as warnings.
+An array of Ylem compiler error codes to ignore during build, such as warnings.

 Valid values are: